-Notwithstanding the powerful effect produced by the speeches of Williams and Denman, the ministerial phalanx mustered in their usual overwhelming force, and the motion-which was simply for enquiry into the arrears of the Court of Chancery and the causes thereof-was rejected by a majority of 85-ayes, 89; noes, 174.
+Notwithstanding the powerful effect produced by the speeches of Williams and Denman, the ministerial phalanx mustered in their usual overwhelming force, and the motion-which was simply for inquiry into the arrears of the Court of Chancery and the causes thereof-was rejected by a majority of 85-ayes, 89; noes, 174.2 counsel, as in cases of misdemeanor.

-In the session of 1824 (on April 6), Denman spoke on Mr. George Lamb's motion for leave to bring in a Bill allowing persons prosecuted for felony to be defended by counsel, as in cases of misdemeanour.
+In the session of 1824 (on April 6), Denman spoke on Mr. George Lamb's motion for leave to bring in a Bill allowing persons prosecuted for felony to be defended by

 This was a subject on which he thought strongly, and ought to have spoken effectively, but he failed to do so, owing to want of due preparation.
-In one part of his speech, indeed, a thing most unusual with him, he is
+In one part of his speech, indeed, a thing most unusual with him, he is reported as having hesitated for some seconds, for which he apologized to the House by saying that he had only been in town a few hours and was altogether unprepared for the discussion; he had risen rather from his anxiety to bear testimony on the subject as a witness, than to address to the House the arguments which ought to be urged on it.3